 There are stories of frogs in mythology that tell us frogs and toads were poisonous and very bad luck if you happened to come across one in your day.
 To even see one was a very bad omen.

 The Ancient Egyptians believed that a frog-headed goddess called Heket and her husband Khnum (who had a goat’s head) brought about the creation of man and other gods.
 In hieroglyphics Heket is depicted as a frog and the number 100,000 was symbolized by a tadpole.
 It is presumed this is because of the abundance of tadpoles at certain times of the year.

 The most famous event though between man and frogs occurred around 1000 BC in the city of Rameses where according to the Bible, a plague of frogs was seen as the second in a chain of ten catastrophes that happened because of unprovoked bad behavior by the Pharaoh.

 They were also represented in China and India, as they believed that the world rested on the back of a gigantic frog and that earthquakes were the result of his slightest movement.
-Other folklore has it that eclipses of the moon were due to a frog eating it.
+Other folklore of frogs in mythology has it that eclipses of the moon were due to a frog eating it.

 The Maya Indians of Central America thought that the creature was a partner of the god Chac.
 Chac made the rains come and the frog Uo calls out to Chac when it is time for Chac to soak the earth with water from his gourd (A container or ornament made from the hollowed and dried skin of this fruit).

-Today people still believe that handling one or a toad will cause you to have warts.
+Today people still believe that handling a toad will cause you to have warts.